-The HTA's current Codes of Practice came into force on 15 September 2009, following approval by Parliament in July 2009.
+The HTA's current Codes of Practice and Standards came into force in April 2017.

 These Codes of Practice provide guidance and lay down expected standards for each of the sectors regulated by the HTA.
 The Codes are designed to support professionals by giving advice and guidance based on real-life experience.
 The two key Codes for staff and students undertaking research are as follows:

 The HTA’s Codes of Practice should be read in conjunction with the University’s Standard Operating Procedures (SOPs).

 In order to obtain an HTA licence, an organisation must demonstrate that it meets a number of core standards.
 These relate to consent provision of the HT Act and the regulatory requirements for governance and quality systems, suitable premises and appropriate arrangements for disposal.
 The four core standards can be summarised as follows: